ibm-cloud-docs/account/context-restrictions-what-is.md

 {: #rule-enforcement}

 You can decide how you want to enforce a rule upon creation and update the rule enforcement at any time.

-* **Enabled**: Enforce the rule.
-Denied access attempts are reported in {{site.data.keyword.at_short}}.
+Enabled
+:   Enforce the rule.
+Depending on the service that you select, monitoring denied access attempts through {{site.data.keyword.at_short}} might be available.
+Review each service's documentation to learn about how they integrate with context-based restrictions.

+Disabled
-* **Disabled**: No restrictions apply to your account resources.
+:   No restrictions apply to your account resources.
 Select this option if you're not ready to enable the rule.

+Report-only
-* **Report-only**: Monitor how the rule affects users without enforcing it.
-All attempts to access resources in the account are logged in {{site.data.keyword.at_short}}.
+:   Depending on the service that you select, you can monitor how the rule affects access without enforcing it.
+With report-only mode, all attempts to access resources in the account are logged in {{site.data.keyword.at_short}}.
 Monitoring is recommended for 30 days before you enforce the rule.
+Review each service's documentation to learn about how they integrate with context-based restrictions.

 You can monitor the impact of your enabled and report-only rules.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).
+{: tip}

+### Defining the scope of a rule
+{: #rule-scope}

+Define the APIs that you want to protect to narrow the scope of a rule's restrictions.
+This way, you can specify granular protections for different APIs that have distinct access requirements.

+For example, you might create a rule that targets a data plane API so that it is only accessible from a Kubernetes cluster, or wherever your compute infrastructure exists.
+Then, you can create a rule that targets your control plane API that interacts with the cloud console so that it is only accessible from behind your organization's VPN.

+Only some services support the ability to scope a rule by API.
+{: preview}

+With some services, you can restrict the actions of all APIs on your resources by default, which includes all current and future APIs that the service might support.
+Or, select specific APIs.
+For example, [Kubernetes](/docs/containers?topic=containers-cbr&interface=ui#cbr-overview) has custom service APIs that you can restrict access to based on the context of the request.
+Review each service's documentation to learn more about how they integrate with context-based restrictions.

+You can also skip APIs to restrict all operations on the service that you select.
 {: tip}

 ## Contexts
 {: #restriction-context}